SEACON project holds first demonstration event

 SEACON Forum, workshop and demonstration event all held over two days

 About 40 people attended the SEACON Forum on the morning of 3rd May 2017.
 Katerine Petros, on behalf of FHWA and the other funders, opened the Forum and briefly explained the Infravation Programme and its aim.
 Thierry Goger, on behalf of the Management Group of Infravation, added that the demonstration of the positive results of this first ever trans-atlantic reseach programme and their impartial assessment in term of Technological Readiness Level are crucial for the Industry and the National Road Authorities.
 Various presentations of each Work Packages were delivered in order to give a complete picture of the progress of the SEACON to the audience.
-Click here to see the agenda from this Forum.
+Click here to see the agenda and here for a video from this Forum .

 On 3rd May in the afternoon, a complementary workshop focused on the Halls River Bridge was held at the Florida Department of Transportation.
 A hundred stakeholders from several States in the USA and a few from Europe participated in the lively presentations, highlighting the technical development and issues related to the demonstration activity.